Odhynn/Naerk/content/Places/Windhill.md

 > > | --- | --- |
 > > | Location | West [[Allwick]] |

-A hill amidst the desert plains of [[Allwick]] that is constantly ravaged by strong winds.
+A tall hill amidst the desert plains of [[Allwick]] that is constantly ravaged by strong winds.
 It is a sacred place of the god [[Saekla]] and his followers occasionaly make pilgrimages here.
+This area of ​​perpetual sandstorms is chosen by shamans to communicate with the [[Elemental Ring]] and with ancient spirits to learn events of the past.